Quantum many-body scarring from Kramers-Wannier duality: Conclusions and Outlook

-{\it Conclusions and Outlook} --- In this work we have examined a simple model that exhibit exact QMBS states on different fixed points and how they can be related through a KW duality.
-We showed analytically and confirmed numerically, that the duality relation can be used to infer wether a QMBS state retains their non-thermal properties or not, conditioned only to the fact of the dual state being thermal or non-thermal.
+In this work, we examined a simple model exhibiting exact QMBS states at different fixed points and explored how they are related through a KW duality.
+We showed, both analytically and numerically, that the duality relation can be used to infer whether a QMBS state preserves its non-thermal properties, depending solely on whether the dual state is thermal-like or non-thermal.

-Our study suggest a new avenue to investigate QMBS physics, specially their robustness or lack of thereof, through the presence of dualities and their interplay between different twisted symmetry sectors.
-Recently, another proposal has appeared that explore the use of dualities to obtain new scar states in 2+1 dimensions \cite{Katsura2025}, although, their focus is mainly into obtaining new scar states and not necessarily in other consequences of the duality.